Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/README.md

 ### Overview

 This is an [Azure Verified Module](https://aka.ms/avm) that provisions an Azure Machine Learning Workspace, which is a core resource for developing, training, and deploying machine learning models on Azure.
-Additionally, by setting the `kind` variable to `hub`, this module can also provision an Azure AI Studio, which is an enhanced experience built on top of the Azure Machine Learning Workspace specifically for Generative AI use cases.
+Additionally, by setting the `kind` variable to `Hub`, this module can also provision an Azure AI Studio, which is an enhanced experience built on top of the Azure Machine Learning Workspace specifically for Generative AI use cases.
+Finally, if the `kind` variable is set to `Project`, this module can provision a AI Studio Project for a Hub workspace.

 ### Functionality

 * **Azure Machine Learning Workspace:** The default behavior of this module is to create an Azure Machine Learning Workspace, which provides the environment and tools necessary for machine learning tasks.
-* **Azure AI Studio:** If the `kind` variable is set to `hub`, the module provisions an Azure AI Studio instead, offering additional AI capabilities while still leveraging the underlying Azure Machine Learning infrastructure.
+* **Azure AI Studio:** If the `kind` variable is set to `Hub`, the module provisions an Azure AI Studio instead, offering additional AI capabilities while still leveraging the underlying Azure Machine Learning infrastructure.

 ### Example Usage